pingcap/docs-cn/sql/server-command-option.md

 - Default: 300
 - It is required that the value is an integer (int); unit: millisecond

+### slow-query-file

+- The slow query log file
+- Default: ""
+- The value is the file name.
+If a non-null string is specified, the slow query log is redirected to the corresponding file.

 ### retry-limit

 - The maximum number of commit retries when the transaction meets a conflict